A couple of weeks ago I shared with you ten characteristics of debt-free people of modest means.

 I admit, it’s not ideal.
 Clearly, it is a no-frills lifestyle; but despite what you might think, it’s certainly not anything close to poverty either.
 It’s just not.

-So if you and your family are blessed with good health, but you find yourself still having trouble making ends meet on $40,000 per year – and are truly serious about living within your means — I strongly suggest you reassess your situation and see where you can cut back on your expenses.
+So if you and your family are blessed with good health, but you find yourself still having trouble making ends meet on $40,000 per year — and are truly serious about living within your means — I strongly suggest you reassess your situation and see where you can cut back on your expenses.
+After all, as these testimonials show, there are plenty of folks in America who still live comfortably today on less than $40,000* annually.

 Otherwise, you’ve really got nobody to blame but yourself.